 This new body of work is titled Eridanus: The River Constellation referencing one of the largest constellations in the southern celestial hemisphere, represented as a river.
 It is one of the 48 constellations listed by the 2nd-century astronomer Ptolemy.
 Extending farthest in the sky from north to south, it later gave its Latin name to the Po River.
-Eridu, an ancient city in the extreme south of Babylonia, was sacred to the god Enki-Ea, ruler of the cosmic domain of the Abyss—a mythical conception of the freshwater reservoir below the Earth’s surface.
 The title connects directly to the Po River, which runs through the centre of Turin and speaks of the connection between the cosmos and the earth by connecting waterways universally.
+This is the first chapter in this on-going project.

 After Red Regatta, I continued to be alarmed by the precarious state of our waterways, followed the Venetian Lagoon’s waters back to their source.
 The Po River, Italy’s longest river, is an ancient and enduring life force that flows into the Adriatic Sea, just south of the Venetian Lagoon.
 When friends and collaborators in Italy shared news of the Po River’s neglected and dying state due to climate change and exploitation, I began to envision how to support the Po itself through a creative telling of its story.
 In July 2023 and in Summer 2024, I travelled to the Po’s source and delta, its beginning and its end.
 These deeply moving and engaging trips inspired a water storytelling project titled Lifeline, where the Po River is the guiding ancestral narrator.